xraypy/xraylarch/doc/installation.rst

     pip install --upgrade xraylarch

-For versions up to 0.9.68, XAS Viewer and other Larch Applications would notify users as updates became available and prompt them to install the latest version.
+For versions up to 0.9.68, XAS Viewer (now Larix) and other Larch Applications would notify users as updates became available and prompt them to install the latest version.

 .. note::